AdobeDocs/commerce-operations.en/help/operational-playbook/solution/hosting-comparison.md

         <tr>
             <td>IT Support</td>
             <td>Infrastructure and application expertise are readily available</td>
-            <td>Dedicated IT team is necessary, especially when applications are tailored to meet an organisation’s unique requirements.</td>
+            <td>Dedicated IT team is necessary, especially when applications are tailored to meet an organization’s unique requirements.</td>
             <td>The caution of scale inherent to cloud deployments mean that IT support can manage more with less time and effort.</td>
             <td>The learning curve for cloud is significant and adequately trained personnel are expensive</td>
         </tr>